moveit/moveit_tutorials/doc/move_group_interface/move_group_interface_tutorial.rst

  2. The robot moves its arm to the joint goal at its side.
  3. The robot moves its arm back to a new pose goal while maintaining the end-effector level.
  4. The robot moves its arm along the desired Cartesian path (a triangle down, right, up+left).
- 5. A box object is added into the environment to the right of the arm.
+ - A box object is added into the environment to the right of the arm.
     |B|
+ 5. The robot moves its arm to a new pose goal.
  6. The robot moves its arm to the pose goal, avoiding collision with the box.
- 7. The object is attached to the wrist (its color will change to purple/orange/green).
+ - The object is attached to the wrist (its color will change to purple/orange/green).
+ 7. The robot moves its arm to the pose goal, avoiding collision between the cylinder and the box box.
+ - The object is detached from the wrist (its color will change back to green).
  8. The robot moves its arm to a pose goal with orientation tolerance, avoiding collision with the box.
  9. The robot moves its arm to a pose goal with position tolerance, avoiding collision with the box.
- 10. The object is detached from the wrist (its color will change back to green).
- 11. The object is removed from the environment.
+ - The objects are removed from the environment.

 .. |B| image:: ./move_group_interface_tutorial_robot_with_box.png